-- OTC Supports the bilateral, off-exchange trading of cash instruments.
+- OTC Over-the-Counter: Supports the bilateral, off-exchange trading of cash instruments.
 Buyer and seller can enter the trades that they previously arranged with each other into the T7 system.
-Neither price or quantity validations nor publication of the TES trade is performed. - LIS Supports the bilateral, off-book but on exchange trading of cash instruments.
+Neither price nor quantity validations nor publication of the TES trade is performed.LIS - Large-in-Scale: Supports the bilateral, off-book but on exchange trading of cash instruments.
 Buyer and seller can enter the trades that they previously arranged with each other into the T7 system.
 On entry, several validations are conducted, e.g. price and quantity validations.
-After approval, the TES trade is published with a certain delay via EMDS.
-The deferred TES trade publication is performed according to MiFID/MiFIR requirements. - Xetra EnLight a trade resulting from a Xetra EnLight transaction results in the TES Type Xetra EnLight.
-The TES trade is published with a certain delay via EMDS.
-The deferred TES trade publication is performed according to MiFID/MiFIR requirements. - The TES type eligibility defines if TES trading in one or more of the above-mentioned TES types is allowed on business unit and user level.
+After approval, the TES trade is published with a certain delay via market data.
+The deferred TES trade publication is performed according to MiFID/MiFIR requirements. - Xetra EnLight A trade resulting from a Xetra EnLight transaction results in the TES Type Xetra EnLight.
+The TES trade is published with a certain delay via market data.
+The deferred TES trade publication is performed according to MiFID/MiFIR requirements.

+The TES type eligibility defines if TES trading in one or more of the above-mentioned TES types is allowed on business unit and user level.
 The TES type eligibility of "Block Trade" does automatically include the TES type eligibility of "Trade at Market".

 TES trades in general have a maximum of 30 counterparties.
-For the TES type Compression a maximum up to 99 counterparties may be configured.